webmenedzser/uvb-connector/README.md

 # UV-B API Connector

-This package is the PHP connector for the UV-B API 1.0.
+This package is the PHP connector library for the UV-B API 1.0.

 ## Installing